Skip to content

 Run history

-• historical Sentinel executions
+• paginated historical Sentinel execution table

 • generated run titles, status, completed time, and duration